Hazel Scott Day

 A birthday tribute to the superb pianist

-Hazel Scott was born June 11, 1920 in Port Of Spain, Trinidad and Tobago
+Hazel Scott was born on June 11, 1920, in Port Of Spain, Trinidad and Tobago.

-As a teenager, Scott played piano and trumpet with her mother’s jazz group.
+As a teenager, Scott played the piano and trumpet with her mother’s jazz group.

 Hazel Scott had the ability to play a classical piece straight and then turn it into hard-driving and swinging jazz; that became her trademark.

-At 16 she was performing regularly on the radio, she made her recording debut two years later, and in 1940 she recorded six songs that were released as “Swinging The Classics.”
+At 16, she was performing regularly on the radio, made her recording debut two years later, and in 1940 she recorded six songs that were released as “Swinging The Classics.”

-Scott appeared in several musical theatre productions, was a regularly at Café Society Uptown and Café Society Downtown in New York, and appeared in several movies, usually playing a show-stopping number.
+Scott appeared in several musical theatre productions, was a regular at Café Society Uptown and Café Society Downtown in New York, and appeared in several movies, usually playing a show-stopping number.